|

 media, the consensus remained that interest of the national media

+outlets has been poor.
 Among the many questions raised was the total

 lack of information regarding further suicide attempts by prisoners